18F/18f.gsa.gov/_posts/2019-02-14-product-manager-10x.md

 these ideas?
 Each pitch requires a lead investigator who will need to develop an understanding of the idea and make recommendations.
 Although it’s not limited to product managers, the tools of product management can come in handy when creating a process to determine if the idea is worth pursuing."
-image: /assets/blog/10x/10x-screenshot.png
 ---

 *This is the fourth and last in a series of blog posts that will provide